Azure-Samples/virtual-machines-go-manage/README.md

 <a id="run"></a>
 ## Run this sample

-1. Create a [service principal](https://azure.microsoft.com/documentation/articles/resource-group-authenticate-service-principal-cli/).
-You will need the Tenant ID, Client ID and Client Secret for [authentication](https://github.com/Azure/azure-sdk-for-go/tree/master/arm#first-a-sidenote-authentication-and-the-azure-resource-manager), so keep them as soon as you get them.
+1. Create an Azure [service principal](https://azure.microsoft.com/documentation/articles/resource-group-authenticate-service-principal-cli/).
+You will need the Tenant ID, Client ID and Client Secret for authentication, so keep them as soon as you get them.
 2. Get your Azure Subscription ID using either of the methods mentioned below:
   - Get it through the [portal](portal.azure.com) in the subscriptions section.
   - Get it using the [Azure CLI](https://azure.microsoft.com/documentation/articles/xplat-cli-install/) with command `azure account show`.
-  - Get it using [Azure Powershell](https://azure.microsoft.com/documentation/articles/powershell-install-configure/) whit cmdlet `Get-AzureRmSubscription`.
+  - Get it using [Azure Powershell](https://azure.microsoft.com/documentation/articles/powershell-install-configure/) whit command `Get-AzureRmSubscription`.
 3. Set environment variables `AZURE_TENANT_ID = <TENANT_ID>`, `AZURE_CLIENT_ID = <CLIENT_ID>`, `AZURE_CLIENT_SECRET = <CLIENT_SECRET>` and `AZURE_SUBSCRIPTION_ID = <SUBSCRIPTION_ID>`.
 4. Get this sample using command `go get -u github.com/Azure-Samples/compute-go-manage-vm`.
 5. Get the [Azure SDK for Go](https://github.com/Azure/azure-sdk-for-go) using command `go get -u github.com/Azure/azure-sdk-for-go`.
 Or in case that you want to vendor your dependencies using [glide](https://github.com/Masterminds/glide), navigate to this sample's directory and use command `glide install`.